 Cambodia is the perfect getaway for those looking to escape Christmas craziness in their home country.

-Most Cambodians follow Buddhist practices, which means that Christmas is not really a big national affair.
-Kampong Cham, where our projects are based, is also incredibly tranquil, located a few hours away from the hustle and bustle of Phnom Pehn.
+Most Cambodian people follow Buddhist practices, which means that Christmas is not really a big national affair.
+Kampong Cham, where our projects are based, is also incredibly tranquil, and located just a few hours away from the hustle and bustle of Phnom Pehn.

 The major Cambodian festivals take place between late September and early November.
-Pchum Ben, known by some as the ‘Buddhist halloween’, takes places in September, to honour the souls of the ancestors.
+Pchum Ben, known by some as the “Buddhist halloween”, takes place in September, to honour the souls of the ancestors.

-The end of October, or beginning of November, features possibly the most widely attended event in Cambodia: the water festival.
+Between the end of October and beginning of November, one of the most widely attended events in Cambodia, the water festival, is held.
 It commemorates the time when the Great Lake reverses its flow and the event is celebrated with competitive boat races.
-It also corresponds to the time of King Sihanouk’s Birthday.
+It also corresponds to the time of King Sihanouk’s birthday.

 With GVI, you can volunteer in Cambodia on Christmas Day, as none of our projects are disrupted during December.

-Fully immerse yourself in Buddhist culture by teaching English to monks.
+Fully immerse yourself in Buddhist culture by teaching English to novice monks.
 Learn about general Khmer culture by teaching English to women or working on child development projects.
-Promoting health and well-being throughout the greater community of Kampong Cham is another volunteering program you can work on with GVI.
+Promoting health and well-being throughout the greater community of Kampong Cham is another volunteering program you can get involved in.

 Volunteer in South Africa over Christmas